Understanding IP3: What It Is and What It Isn't

 - SDRs or wideband receivers handling large swaths of spectrum

-In these cases, third-order products can easily mask weaker wanted signals.
+In these cases, third-order products can rise quickly and mask weaker wanted signals.

 When IP3 Is Less Important

-In very quiet RF environments, or in applications where signals are narrow and isolated, the impact of IP3 is minimal.
-Here, noise figure and sensitivity dominate.
+In very quiet RF environments — or in applications where signals are narrow, isolated, and well-filtered — the impact of intermodulation products is usually minimal.
+In those scenarios, noise figure and overall system sensitivity tend to dominate.

 How to Measure IP3

-The typical IP3 test setup involves a two-tone test:
+The typical IP3 test setup uses a two-tone test:

 - Observe the output spectrum

-- Measure the power of the fundamental and the third-order products
+- Measure the power of the fundamental tones and the third-order products

 Key Takeaways

-IP3 matters when you expect many strong signals in-band or nearby.
-Think contesting, urban HF, VHF repeaters.
-If you live in a quiet environment or operate below noise floor most of the time, a better NF may serve you more than a high IP3.
+IP3 matters when you expect many strong signals in-band or nearby (contesting, urban HF, VHF repeater sites, wideband SDR use).
+If you operate in a quiet environment or you’re usually below the noise floor, a better NF may help more than chasing very high IP3.

 You optimize linearity and noise separately.